mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

 You might ask yourself, "why would I want to do all that just to print "Hello world!"?
 Surely this is unnecessary." — And it is!
 But most of the time you don't simply want to print "Hello World!", you want a fully functional program that does a bunch of things, and this additional information helps you achieve that.
 How so, you ask?

 The additional information is mostly types (`Program`, `Main`, `Console`) and access modifiers (`public`) and they help you define rules for interaction between objects, and those rules are enforced by the compiler, which is a good thing!
+And we can double down on this and use the type system to help us read and understand the code more easily.

 I've prepared a few examples of how using more suitable types can make your code more readable and maintainable, let's check them out.